Joy Woods: Career

 Woods made her off-Broadway debut in the 2019 revival of Little Shop of Horrors as Chiffon and understudy for Audrey and Ronnette.
 In February 2020, she starred in the ensemble of the New York City Center Encores! concert production of Mack and Mabel.

-In 2021, she was featured in the virtual Ratatouille: the TikTok Musical.
+In 2021, she featured in the virtual Ratatouille: the TikTok Musical.

 On March 14, 2022, Woods made her Broadway debut as Catherine Parr in Six.

-In the fall of 2022, Woods starred as Middle Allie in The Notebook at Chicago Shakespeare Theatre.
+In September and October 2022, Woods starred as Middle Allie in The Notebook at Chicago Shakespeare Theatre.
 She then played Deena Jones in North Carolina Theatre's production of Dreamgirls in February 2023.

 On May 2, 2023, Woods returned to Little Shop of Horrors, this time in the lead role of Audrey.
 In doing so, she became the first Black woman to play the role off-Broadway.
-In the fall of 2023, she starred as Martha Mills in I Can Get It for You Wholesale at Classic Stage Company.
+In late 2023, she starred as Martha Mills in I Can Get It for You Wholesale at Classic Stage Company.

 Woods reprised her role in the Broadway transfer of The Notebook, which opened on March 14, 2024.
-Her performance of the show's 11 o'clock number, "My Days" went viral on Instagram, gaining over 3 million views.
-She left the production on October 20, 2024, and was replaced by Aisha Jackson.
+Her performance of the show's 11 o'clock number, "My Days" on Instagram gained over 3 million views.
+She left the production on October 20, 2024, being replaced by Aisha Jackson.

-Woods stars as Louise in the 2024 Broadway revival of Gypsy at the newly refurbished Majestic Theatre opposite Audra McDonald.
-Woods is the first Black woman to play this role on Broadway.
-She stars alongside her The Notebook co-star Jordan Tyson.
+Woods starred as Louise in the 2024 Broadway revival of Gypsy at the refurbished Majestic Theatre opposite Audra McDonald.
+Woods is the first black woman to play this role on Broadway.
+She starred alongside her The Notebook co-star Jordan Tyson.
 The production opened on December 19.
 For her performance, she was nominated for a Tony Award for Best Featured Actress in a Musical.
-It had previously been announced that Woods would star as Sarah in the New York City Center gala production of Ragtime, but she withdrew from the production to star in Gypsy.
+It was announced that Woods would star as Sarah opposite Joshua Henry in the New York City Center gala production of Ragtime, but she withdrew to star in Gypsy.
 The role was instead played by Nichelle Lewis.

-On 21 September 2025 Woods was part of the cast of the 30 anniversary concert of Songs of a New World at the Eventim Apollo in London.
+In early 2025, she appeared in Trisha Paytas' Big Broadway Dream! at the St. James Theatre.
+On September 21, 2025, Woods was part of the cast of the 30th anniversary concert of Songs of a New World at the Eventim Apollo in London.
 Woods joined Shoshana Bean, Titus Burgess and Jordan Fisher, with Jason Robert Brown directing and playing piano and keyboard during the performances.

+On April 10 2026 it was announced that Woods would be making her West End debut as Sally Bowles in Cabaret at the Playhouse Theatre, opposite Jamie Muscato as the Emcee.